1d51/giannan-fixes/README.md

 - Fixes the bug where the Healing Core gives the Tech skill type, instead of the Magic skill type.
 - Fixes Liliana remaining as a server at Verona's when a Game Over occurs and she is added back to the party.
+- Fixes a typo for White Vanguard's dialogue in Final End number four.

 ## Install Instructions